- Delta 8 is a psychoactive compound found in the Cannabis Sativa plant (but mostly lab-produced), similar to THC but less potent.

 Delta 9 THC is the main psychoactive substance found in the Marijuana plant.

-It causes you to feel high or intoxicated and depending on the person, it may also cause reactions such as fainting, hallucination, or paranoia.
+It causes you to feel high or intoxicated; depending on the person, it may also cause reactions such as fainting, hallucination, or paranoia.

-Needless to say, it can cause dependency which makes it dangerous for regular consumption.
+Needless to say, it can cause dependency, making it dangerous for regular consumption.

 Not to mention, it is heavily regulated across the United States.